 Zubsolv (buprenorphine/naloxone) is a brand-name drug that’s prescribed for opioid use disorder.
 Zubsolv comes as a tablet that dissolves under your tongue.
 After your starting dosage, Zubsolv is typically taken once per day.

 Zubsolv belongs to a drug class called partial opioid agonists.
 It’s not available in a generic version.

-For information on the dosage of Zubsolv, including its form, strengths, and how to take it, keep reading.
+Keep reading for specific information about the dosage of Zubsolv, including its strengths and how to take the medication.
 For a comprehensive look at Zubsolv, see this article.

 Zubsolv comes as sublingual tablets, which dissolve under your tongue.

 Zubsolv tablets are available in six strengths:

 - 8.6 mg buprenorphine/2.1 mg naloxone

 - 11.4 mg buprenorphine/2.9 mg naloxone

 Typically, your doctor will start by prescribing a low dosage.
 Then they’ll adjust it over time to reach the amount that’s right for you.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.